-Or, you can also enable site cache, removing the need to use third-party cache plugin for your WordPress site.
+Or, you can also enable site cache, removing the need to use a third-party cache plugin for your WordPress site.
 You will not need to use a third-party security plugin either with 24/7 monitoring included.

-Here's a screenshot of the page load time, and this was done without the CDN or Cache turned on.
+I also installed a Genesis Pro Theme.
+So here’s a screenshot of the page load time, and this was done without the CDN or Cache turned on.